front-commerce/developers.front-commerce.com/source/docs/essentials/installation.md

 ### Launch the application

-Runs your Front-Commerce project in development mode by running:
+Launch your Front-Commerce project in development mode by running:

 ```sh
 npm run start